 Forms:Some franchising forms are available in the "Franchising" section of Eckstrom's Licensing in Foreign and Domestic Operations - Forms, which is available in print (from West) and on Westlaw (ECKLICNFO-FRAN).

-Rankings and Surveys: Franchise Times compiles an annual list of the biggest franchises ranked by sales.
+Rankings and Surveys: Franchise Times compiles an annual list of the 200 largest franchises ranked by sales.
 Franchise owner satisfaction surveys are available from Franchise Research Institute and Franchise Business Review.

 Treatises: Franchising treatises include Franchising Law: Practice and Forms (Specialty Technical Publishers) and Franchising (LexisNexis/Matthew Bender).
 Aspen Publishers has a series of books on